List of content you will read in this article:

 Find all files with the name sample.py and hello.py:

 The answer is yes.
-Using the above mentioned methods you can find any file saved on your computer through the GUI or by using the command line.
+Using the above-mentioned methods, you can find file in ubuntu saved on your computer through the GUI or by using the command line.
 Try the mentioned ways and let us know how it worked for you.